Herbert Rusche

-Herbert Ludwig Rusche (born 6 May 1952 in Bad Neuenahr-Ahrweiler, Rhineland-Palatinate) is a German politician and LGBT activist.
+Herbert Ludwig Rusche (6 May 1952 – 22 December 2024) was a German politician and LGBTQ activist.

+Background

-Rusche was born in Bad Neuenahr.
+Rusche was born in Bad Neuenahr-Ahrweiler, Rhineland-Palatinate on 6 May 1952.
 In his childhood, he lived in three cities.
 After his schooling, he lived in Kaiserslautern, Heidelberg, Berlin, Hamburg, Offenbach am Main and Frankfurt am Main.
 Rusche left the Protestant Church in 1970 and became a Buddhist in 1977.
 In 1977 he also opened the first health food store in Offenbach with a friend.
 In the 1990s he was self-employed with a telecommunication business.
 He encountered severe health issues and retired permanently disabled in 2004.
+Rusche died in Frankfurt am Main on 22 December 2024, at the age of 72.